-The system displays the list of available jobs.
-Job listings are preceded by a "Details" or "In Callout" link.

-3. Click the Details link for a job to display the job details.
+- The system displays the list of available jobs.
+Job listings are preceded by a "Details" or "In Callout" link. - 3.
+Click the Details link for a job to display the job details.

+Available Jobs Detail

+Job Status: Open/Open

-4. View the details of the job on the Available Jobs Detail page.
-You can also accept the job, decline the job, or return to the jobs Available Jobs Detail Review Job Status: Open/Open list. iob Employee in for: SMITH, JANE WASHINGTON ELEMENTARY SCHOOL details 100 WASHINGTON LANE ANYTOWN FL 33333 Telephone: 407-333-3333 5.
+- 4. View the details of the job on the Available Jobs Detail page.
+You can also accept the job, decline the job, or return to the jobs list. - 5.
 To accept a job, click Accept Job.
-The TEST CLASSIFICATION 101 Classification: Available Jobs Confirmation screen displays.
-Voice Instructions.
-Text Instructions: None If the system determines that a substitute is 09/15/2010 - 09/15/2010 Date: Wednesday 08:00 AM - 03:00 PM Weekly Schedule: in the process of accepting the job on the IVR, the job will not be assigned.
-If the job Select a reason for Declining before pressing Decline Job assignment is successful, a job number is Accept Job | Decline Job | Return To List displayed.
-6. To decline a job, click Decline Job.
-You may be required to enter a reason for the Available Jobs decline.
-A Decline message displays on the Available Jobs Confirmation Job Number: 225 Available Jobs screen.
-Employee in for: SMITH, JANE Location: WASHINGTON ELEMENTARY SCHOOL Address: 100 WASHINGTON LANE ANYTOWN, FL 33333 Telephone: 407-333-3333 When you click Return to List, the following TEST CLASSIFICATION 101 Classification: changes may be occurred on the jobs list: Voice Instructions: None Details links may show as In Callout for Text Instructions: None Date: 09/17/2010 - 09/17/2010 those jobs that are now available and in Weekly Schedule: Friday 08:00 AM - 03:00 PM In Callout links may show as Details links Return To List for those jobs still available, but no longer in callout.
-Additional jobs may have become available and now display on the list.
-Jobs that are no longer available have Assignment declined successfully been removed from the list.
-09/05/2010 09/17/2010
+The Available Jobs Confirmation screen displays.
+If the system determines that a substitute is in the process of accepting the job on the IVR, the job will not be assigned.
+If the job assignment is successful, a job number is displayed. - 6.
+To decline a job, click Decline Job.
+You may be required to enter a reason for the decline.
+A Decline message displays on the Available Jobs screen.

-Search
+When you click Return to List, the following changes may be occurred on the jobs list:

+- Details links may show as In Callout for those jobs that are now available and in callout. - In Callout links may show as Details links for those jobs still available, but no longer in callout. - Additional jobs may have become available and now display on the list. - Jobs that are no longer available have been removed from the list.